-Visit Thailand or Vietnam and you can see water buffalo doing all the hard yards, plowing fields before rolling in the mud.
+Visit Thailand or Vietnam, and you can see water buffalo doing all the hard yards and plowing fields before rolling in the mud.

 This domestic buffalo is now widespread across a lot of the world, including Egypt and the Caribbean.
 It is similar in appearance to the Cape buffalo, just half the size and with protruding horns.